16. Environments and evaluation (*)#

 Important

-A hash table is a data structure that allows for a very quick[3] lookup and insertion of individual elements by name.
+A hash table is a data structure that implements a very quick lookup, insertion and deletion of individual elements by name (in amortised \(O(1)\) time).

-The above comes at a price, including what we have already observed above:
+This comes at a price, including what we have already observed before:

 the elements are not ordered in any particular way: they cannot be referred to via a numeric index;